otrv4/otrv4/otrv4.md

 the session is expired.

 To expire the session:

 1. Send a TLV type 1 (Disconnected) Message
 2. Securely delete all keys and data associated with the conversation.
 This includes:

-   a.
-The root key and all chain keys.
+   1. The root key and all chain keys.
-   b.
-The ECDH keys, DH keys and brace key.
+   2. The ECDH keys, DH keys and brace key.
-   c. `K`.
+   3. `K`.
-   c.
-The `ssid` and any `old_mac_keys` that remain unrevealed.
+   4. The `ssid` and any `old_mac_keys` that remain unrevealed.

 3. Transition the protocol state machine to `START`

 The session expiration time is decided individually by each party so it is